Ru-Dipity/Matcha-Cake-Shop-Web-App/deployment/module08-notification.md

 This parameter is already created and used by the order service to publish messages to SNS.

 ---
+## 7.5 Restart the Order Service to featch SNS Topic ARN

+1. **ECS Cluster -> Services -> Order Service -> Force new deployment**
+2. Wait until Order Service status changes to 1 Task Running

+This will make sure that Order Service featches SNS Topic ARN from SSM Parameter Store and publishes order event on to the topic.

+---

 ## 7.7 Test Notification Workflow